osmandapp/web/main/docs/user/personal/maps.md

 </Tabs>

-Download maps screen allows you to download maps from OsmAnd servers, you will need an active internet connection to do that.
 The Download tab allows you to download all presented map types from OsmAnd servers, and an active Internet connection is required.

 To download the required map, on the Download tab, find the section you are interested in and then the folder in it.
 Tap the folder to open a list of available maps.
 1. **Maps that can be downloaded** will have a download icon.